le0kar0ub1/BlueSeed/README.md

 ## SPECIFITY

-_The only binary format accepted is [ELF](https://refspecs.linuxbase.org/LSB_3.0.0/LSB-PDA/LSB-PDA/generic-elf.html)_
+The only binary format accepted is [ELF](https://refspecs.linuxbase.org/LSB_3.0.0/LSB-PDA/LSB-PDA/generic-elf.html)

-_Software interrupts are interfaced with the host machine and based on [RV8 project](https://rv8.io/syscalls.html)_
+Software interrupts are interfaced with the host machine and based on [RV8 project](https://rv8.io/syscalls.html)

 ## EPILOGUE

 _BlueSeed is in developpment_

+RISC-V is a young architecture.
+There is yet a quantity of lacks & implementation problems.

 [RISCV official spec](https://content.riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf)